Primitive Methodism in the United Kingdom: Origins

-The Wesleyan Connexion was also concerned about Bourne and Clowes' association with the "Magic Methodists" or "Forest Methodists" led by James Crawfoot, the "old man of Delamere Forest".
+The Wesleyan Connexion was also concerned about Bourne and Clowes' association with the "Forest Methodists" led by James Crawfoot, the "old man of Delamere Forest".
 Crawfoot was significant to both Bourne and Clowes and was for a time their spiritual mentor.
 He held prayer meetings where people had visions and fell into trances.
 Crawfoot, according to Owen Davies, had developed a reputation for possessing supernatural powers.
 Indeed, Henry Wedgwood, writing later in the century, recalled that many locals at the time were terrified of the magical powers of an innkeeper called Zechariah Baddeley, but that they considered Baddeley's powers as nothing next to Crawfoot's prayers and preaching.

 The enthusiasm associated with revivalism was seen as disreputable by the early 19th century establishment.
 In 1799, the Bishop of Lincoln claimed that the "ranter" element of Methodism was so dangerous that the government must ban itinerancy.
-Men like Bourne and Clowes were not educated, and their preaching and mass conversion was felt as threatening.
 The Wesleyan Methodists, such as Coke, wanted to distance themselves from such populism.
 The death of John Wesley removed a restraining influence on popular Methodism: there was no obvious leader or authority, and power was invested in the Wesleyan Conference.
 The Wesleyans formally split from the Church of England, which led to greater organisation and self-definition.
 The leadership could then withhold the tickets of members like Bourne and Clowes, who did not behave in the way expected by the Conference.
 The result was less tolerance for internal dissent and weakening of the movement's leadership.

 The Camp Meeting Methodists looked back to the early days of the Methodist movement, when field preaching was acceptable.
 Despite their exclusion from the Connexion, Clowes and Bourne and assistants who appeared to help them became involved in a task which The Romance of Primitive Methodism saw as a work of primary evangelisation.
 The same book also regards the Primitive Methodist denomination as an independent growth rather than as an offshoot of mainstream Methodism.
+In fact, since Bourne and Clowes, had already been removed from Wesleyan Church membership, some time before The Society of Primitive Methodists was formed in 1812, and without having had, prior to their memberships being revoked, the intention of starting a distinct denomination, the Primitive Methodist Connexion, as it afterwards became, cannot therefore be labelled as a schism from a parent body.